 Expanding in the ’80s

-In 1977, we were awarded three stars by the New York Times restaurant critic Mimi Sheraton.
-As this was an honor usually reserved for Manhattan restaurants, a tremendous buzz was created and people lined up for hours to dine with us.
+A turning point in Gargiulo’s history is when the food critic, Mimi Sheraton, from the New York Times’ gave us 3 out of 4 stars.
+As this was an honor usually reserved for Manhattan restaurants, a tremendous buzz was created and people lined up for hours to dine at Gargiulo’s.

 Family and tradition always being foremost, the original Russo brothers passed the reins on to the younger set of Russo brothers, Louis, Michael, Nino and Anthony and their cousins, Luigi D’Aniello, Lella De Angelis and Victor De Angelis in the early 1990’s.

 100 Year Anniversary

 The Russo Family has been through many ups and downs during the last 50 plus years.
 On September 11, 2001, we lost many friends and customers during the attacks on the World Trade Center.
 We faced the worst trials of our years in business when Superstorm Sandy hit in 2012 — our basement extending beneath the restaurant, filled to the top of its nine foot ceiling with sea water; our lobby, bar and Sorrento Room, destroyed by raging flood waters; and over two feet of water throughout the first floor of the entire building.
 Joining forces with community groups and major corporations, we were able to reopen by December 1st of that year, to our relief, as well as to the relief of our customers.

 Gargiulo’s Celebrated 100 Years in Business on June 21, 2007.
 We began the day with a special mass with many of the priest that bless us with their patronage.
 We had an open house for all of our loyal staff, family and patrons.